Barney Circle: History

 In 1911 the Congress passed an act "to confirm the name of Commodore Barney Circle", after a local builder presented a paper on Barney to the Columbia Historical Society in 1910.
 The neighborhood experienced a building boom between 1919 and 1924, when over 70% of its buildings were constructed.
 At one point, up to 25 percent of the neighborhood was populated by individuals who worked at the Navy Yard.
 The rowhouses built to serve those blue-collar workers were modest, but comfortable.
 Most of the single-family brick rowhouses homes have at least two stories, two-three bedrooms, a couple of bathrooms, small yards, and low porches.

 Earlier developments on Capitol Hill featured homes which were narrow and deep, while the homes in the Barney Circle neighborhood are relatively wide and shallow.
-These types of homes, an innovation in the first decade of the 20th century, are known as "daylight rowhouses" because each room was lit as much as possible by sunlight coming through windows.
+These type of homes, an innovation in the first decade of the 20th century, are known as "daylight rowhouses" because each room was lit as much as possible by sunlight coming through windows.
 The homes in the Barney Circle neighborhood generally are set back from the street at a uniform distance, and have a small front yard and an open-air porch.
 As with most rowhouses, the homes typically have mansard roofs with dormers which provide third-floor sleeping, working, or storage space.

 Although little of the architecture in the area is outstanding, the neighborhood has retained its historic appearance.
 Few homeowners have installed modern siding or altered their structure in an ahistoric manner.

-Education

-DCPS operates four schools that serve the neighborhood, including Eastern High School, Eliot-Hine Middle School, Payne Elementary School and the Capitol Hill Cluster School.
-The cluster school has three campuses: Stuart-Hobson Middle School, Watkins Elementary School, and Peabody Elementary School.
-President Barack Obama visited Stuart-Hobson in 2011 to commemorate Martin Luther King Jr. Day and First Lady Michelle Obama surprised the students of Watkins in 2016 to promote gardening.

 The District of Columbia Public Charter School Board operates Friendship Public Charter School in Barney Circle that serves students from pre-K through the eighth grade.

-Governance
+Governance and Administrative Divisions

 Barney Circle is located within Ward 6.
 Charles Allen has represented the neighborhood on the Council of the District of Columbia since January 2015.

 The heart of the community is located within Advisory Neighborhood Commission (ANC) 6B.
 The core of Barney Circle is zoned in ANC 6B09, and may extend into 6B06, 6B07, 6B08, 6B10, and 7F07.